Shape optimization for piecewise parameter identification in inverse diffusion problems with a single boundary measurement: Numerical Algorithm and Examples

 \subsection{Numerical tests with point source and boundary interface with sharp edges}

-For the next experiment, we consider boundary interfaces with sharp edges, which violate our regularity assumption.
-However, we include these cases to test our numerical method.
+For the next experiment, we consider boundary interfaces with sharp edges, which are outside the regularity assumptions used in the analysis.
+These cases are included to illustrate the behavior of the numerical method under non-smooth geometries.
 The setup remains the same as in the previous subsection, with the only change being the modified boundary interface geometry that needs reconstruction.
 Specifically, we test a square boundary interface and an inverted {\textsf{T}-shaped} polygon.

 The reconstruction results are shown in Figures~\ref{fig:point_source_non-smooth_interface_square} and~\ref{fig:point_source_non-smooth_interface_T} for exact and noisy measurements.
 In Figure~\ref{fig:point_source_non-smooth_interface_square}, reconstructing the square's vertices is challenging.
 Even so, the method successfully detects the edges with good accuracy.
 Noise significantly affects the reconstruction, making it hard to accurately deduce the boundary geometry, but the method still identifies the interface and nearly reconstructs $\mu_{1}^{\ast}$ accurately.